uix5/info-inpdir/README.md

 from the `Number of Input Events` field.

-The `Slave Number` field contains a unique integer which allows ID to determine from which slave a *Cursor Exit* or *Shortcut Cursor Return* packet originated.
+The `Slave Number` field contains a unique integer which allows ID to determine from which slave a *Cursor Exit* packet originated.
 It is unclear why the `Source Address` field from the *Common Part* isn't used for this or why this number is sent with every *Input Event*.
 Each number seems to correspond to an index on an ID internal list of known slaves and changes whenever the slaves are changed on the *Master Configuration* tab.

 `Master KB Layout`: masters send their currently configured keyboard layout with each *Input Event* in case that option is enabled on the *Master Preferences*